AravindhVenkat/Java-Snippets/README.md

 These com.demo files are checked(returns boolean) whether they are in ascending order(by using ASCII).
-AlphabeticalString - Converting input String into a Char array, "abc" = + and "bac" = -
-CheckIfIncreasingNumber - Used the functionality of Ternary Operator logic - each digit is checked in a file, if it is the last digit(one's digit, exited from loop) then divided by 10 to get every digit
+AlphabeticalString - Converting input String into a Char array, "abc" = +num and "bac" = -num CheckIfIncreasingNumber - Used the functionality of Ternary Operator logic - each digit is checked in a file, if it is the last digit(one's digit, exited from loop) then divided by 10 to get every digit